-Typical offers for Standard XII (awarded by a recognised Board of Higher Secondary Education) are an overall average score ranging between 80% to 85%, with specific subject grades required for certain courses.
+Typical offers for Standard XII (awarded by a recognised Board of Higher Secondary Education) are based on an average score ranging between 75% to 85%.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.

 For a postgraduate taught course such as a Masters, you would normally need a Bachelors degree from a recognised institution.